What makes a Building Material Green?

 How do you choose the best building material to build your home?

 So what is the best building material to build your house?
 There are many factors to consider.
-You would think about how you want your home to look at each different building material will create a different look to your home.
+You would think about how you want your home to look at each different building material that will create a different look.
 The aesthetic of your home and the way your home looks.

 The durability of the material is essential.
 The amount of maintenance required and how this will impact you.
 And how does the building materials help make your home energy efficient and comfortable?

 There are many things to consider when choosing the building material for your home.
 The structure and the strength of the building material or if it is fire resistant.
 Is it the right material to use if termites are an issue?
 You decide if the building material is fit for the purpose.
 So you avoid situations in your home like mould and rot.
 These are all considerations to help you determine the best building material to build your home.